Appleton P. Clark Jr.: Later years and legacy

 Clark retired around 1945 and maintained two homes, one at 1717 Lanier Place NW in Lanier Heights, and a winter home in St. Petersburg, Florida.
 He was hospitalized in 1955 for a broken hip while in St. Petersburg and died on March 25.
 In his obituary, The Washington Post referred to him as the "Dean of Architects."
 He left an estate of approximately $700,000 to his family members.
 Clark is now considered one of "Washington's most influential architects" and one of the "most prominent and prolific early twentieth century architects."

-Several of Clark's designs, including buildings he designed expansions or alterations, are now listed on the NRHP, including: 1644-1666 Park Road NW, 1833 Park Road NW, the Christian Heurich Mansion, Engine Company 21, the John Mercer Langston School, the National Saving And Trust Company, Riggs National Bank, Second Baptist Church, Second National Bank and the U.S. Civil Service Commission Building.
+Several of Clark's designs, including buildings he designed expansions or alterations, are now listed on the NRHP, including: 1644-1666 Park Road NW, 1833 Park Road NW, the Christian Heurich Mansion, Engine Company 21, the Denrike Building, the John Mercer Langston School, the National Saving And Trust Company, Riggs National Bank, Second Baptist Church, Second National Bank and the U.S. Civil Service Commission Building.
 Many of his buildings are also designated contributing properties to historic districts throughout the city.
-In addition, his buildings listed on the District of Columbia Inventory of Historic Sites include the Denrike Building, Homer Building, Owl's Nest, Saint Phillips Baptist Church and the Victor Building.
+In addition, his buildings listed on the District of Columbia Inventory of Historic Sites include the Homer Building, Owl's Nest, Saint Phillips Baptist Church, and the Victor Building.